 - read log entries from the

 - concatenate lines of a stacktrace into one entry,

 You can see the full setup in the snippet below:

 In this section we tell Filebeat how it should locate and process data.
-We are enabling the log input that will read from the file specified in the paths option.
+We are enabling the log input that will read from the file that we specified in the paths option.
 Additionally, we’re concatenating Java stack trace into one entry by using the multiline option.
 Check out the Reading from rotating logs and Log rotation results in lost or duplicate events articles if you want to configure Filebeat to read from rotating log files.

 Set config file permissions properly

 The owner of the configuration files must be eitherhttps://www.elastic.co/guide/en/beats/libbeat/current/config-file-permissions.html#config-file-permissions

 rootor the user who is executing the Beat process.
 The permissions on each file must disallow writes by anyone other than the owner.

 filebeat.yml file, we are going to customize the image configuration.
 Create the

 - Our configuration will be copied to the